 I’m still on a mission to figure this out

 Another option that rarely makes an appearance is the toque.
 Now, this isn’t the cheesy Canadian style with a puff ball on top.
-It’s a simple beanie like this one.
 It takes up almost no space but is irreplaceable when the temperature drops close to freezing.

 As a bald dude, I need to protect my dome.
 I don’t really have a particular style, I just throw in a baseball cap of some sort.